PROGRAM, WORKSHOP, AND SPEAKER PROFILES

 5:00 PM — 6:00 PM

-This is a time to visit and have fun with one another.
-Keynote speaker, Rebecca Heisman, will be available to sign her books.
+This is a time to have fun and visit with one another.
 Additionally many friends of the CVBC have recently authored books that may be in your library, so remember to bring yours if you want it signed.
 Some books will be available for purchase.
-Closer to the event in an email update, we’ll include a list of authors available for signing at the reception.
+Closer to the event in an email update, we will include a list of authors available for signing at the reception.

 6:00 PM — 7:30 PM